kerry-space/Control_LED_iot/README.md

 # Raspberry Pi Pico W LED Web Server

 This project is a simple web server running on the Raspberry Pi Pico W, allowing you to control an onboard LED via a web interface or terminal commands (using `curl`).
-The web interface is styled and includes buttons for turning the LED on and off, and it also displays the current status of the LED (ON or OFF).
+The web interface is styled and includes buttons for turning the LED on and off, and it also displays the current status of the LED (ON or OFF)..

 ![Raspberry Pi Pico W Web Server](./pico.png)